Kratosgp/DWA-131-rtl8192eu-driver-arch/README.md

     sudo pacman -S git

-   2. Locate to your Downloads directory
+   2. Locate to your Downloads directory and download the files

-    cd Downloads/
+    cd Downloads/ && git clone https://github.com/Kratosgp/DWA-131-rtl8192eu-driver-arch.git

-   3. Download the files from github using
+   3. Locate to the File directory

-    git clone
+    cd DWA-131-rtl8192eu-driver-arch/

    4. Grant Permissions for execution of the shell script